chr15p/parse_sudoers/README.md

 # parse_sudoers
-A tool to parse sudoers and dump out ansible tasks (and possibly other formats)
+A tool to parse existing sudoers files and write them out as ansible tasks suitable for feeding into IdM or FreeIPA (and possibly other formats)

 ### usage:
 `parse_sudoers -f [sudoers file] [-s | -a]`